Richard Muir (archaeologist)

-Richard Muir (born 18 June 1943) is a British landscape archaeologist and author living outside Harrogate, Yorkshire.
+Richard Ernest Muir (born 18 June 1943) is a British landscape archaeologist and author living outside Harrogate, Yorkshire.

 Education

 Muir was awarded his first degree and his doctorate by the University of Aberdeen where he is now an Honorary Research Fellow.
 He has been a lecturer in geography at several British and Irish universities.

 Publications

 He has been widely published for over 30 years on landscape history.
 He founded and initially edited the journal Landscapes.